Loading...

 Navigate criminal proceedings.

 Being arrested for Driving Under the Influence (DUI) in Martin County, North Carolina, can be a frightening and confusing experience.
+The Martin County Sheriff's Office, located at 305 E Main St, Williamston, NC 27892, is often the primary agency involved in DUI enforcement.
 This guide is designed to provide you with immediate, practical information about what to expect and the steps you need to take to protect your rights and future.
 We'll walk you through the process, from the moment of your arrest to navigating the legal and administrative hurdles ahead.
 This guide will cover the immediate steps you should take, critical deadlines to remember, and where to find local resources to help you through this challenging time.

 The hours immediately following a DUI arrest are crucial.
 Here’s a timeline of what you can expect: